Illinois Trailer Laws

 Whether you are an individual needing to haul some heavy materials or a business that operates trucks, it is important to understand all laws pertaining to trailer use in Illinois.
 Some of the worst accidents that occur on our roadways happen due to drivers not complying with trailer laws.

 In Illinois, a trailer is defined as “Every vehicle without motive power in operation, other than a pole trailer, designed for carrying persons or property and for being drawn by a motor vehicle and so constructed that no part of its weight rests upon the towing vehicle.”

 Do I Need a License to Pull a Trailer?

 All trailers in Illinois require special license plates from the DMV.
 Prices for these plates (acquiring for the first time) range from $162 to $200.
+Drivers must also pay renewal fees each year.
 Plate pricing also varies depending on the weight of the trailer.
-Annual renewal of these plates ranges from $18 to $50.

 - Drivers who operate vehicles that weigh between 16,000 and 26,000 pounds or tow trailers over 10,000 pounds need a Class C license.

 - Drivers who operate vehicles that weigh more than 26,000 and are towing another vehicle not weighing more than 10,000 pounds need a Class B license.

 - Drivers who operate vehicles that weigh more than 26,000 pounds and tow more than 10,000 pounds are required to obtain a Class A license.

 If you are towing less than 10,000 pounds, you can operate with a regular Class D license.
 A Class D license is the most commonly obtained license in Illinois.